Valentine’s day in Malta

 Valletta, Malta | Photo from Pixabay

-On Valentine’s Day in Malta through Valletta with Moisés Redondo
+Valentine’s Day in Malta through Valletta with Moisés Redondo

-• Hondoq Bay,
+• Hondoq Bay

 • or the Mistral cliffs with farms built into the rock.